log in to manage your profile and account

 Published: Monday, March 25, 2019 @ 3:51 AM

 Updated: Monday, March 25, 2019 @ 11:47 AM

-Multiple shots were fired during a standoff that spanned over five hours before a man was taken into custody in Miamisburg Monday morning.
+MIAMI TWP. — Multiple shots were fired during a standoff that spanned more than five hours before a man was taken into custody Monday morning in Miami Twp.

 Jarrod K. Samons, 30, was taken into custody after police and SWAT crews surrounded the home in the 8200 block of South Union Road, according to jail records.

 Officers responded to the house around 1:30 a.m. after receiving a call of an argument between two men where one grabbed a gun and threatened to kill the other.
 The victim walked outside when police arrived, but the suspect, identified by jail records as Samons, remained in the house, police said.

 LOCAL WEATHER: Track the latest conditions with Live Doppler 7 Radar

 Several shots were fired from inside the house, but officers were not sure at what or whom the barricaded suspect was firing.

 “Eventually he took a few shots from inside the house to the outside of the house,” Miami Twp. police Sgt.
 Paul Niehaus said.
 “We can’t say if he was shooting at police or at anything in particular.”